 Creating these pockets that afford a quick transition between rooms and roommates was possible with the rising card laying on top of the map.
 Adopting this model from the iOS map opened up many opportunities for a quick exploration.

-Creating a system that encourages users to create an account and be part of a community was realized by providing additional benefits such as saving a post and integrating Bitmoji.
+Creating a system that encourage users to create an account and be part of a community was made possible by providing additional benefits such as saving a post and integrating Bitmoji.

-My goals was to give users just enough incentive for users to create an account without becoming a distraction of the content users seek for.
+My intent was to give users just enough incentive for users to create an account without becoming a distraction of the content users seek for.

 I chose to include a “Request Call” option for each roommates since making a video call was the closest online experience to mimic an in-person meeting.
 Video calls act as a filter that builds assurance for people who aren't comfortable meeting strangers.
 By actually seeing each other's faces, users are able to make a better evaluation without actually meeting in-person.